Standard Data for All Calls

 - Several data-retrieval functions, such as GetSellerList and GetItem, support two or more detail levels.

 If you pass a detail level that exists in the schema but that is not valid for a particular request, eBay ignores it and the request is processed normally.
 Note that you can specify multiple detail levels in a single request, but you can only specify one granularity level in a single request.

-To determine whether a particular call supports detail levels and/or granularity levels (and if so, what the effects are), see the chapter for that call in API Call Reference Guide.
+To determine whether a particular call supports detail levels and/or granularity levels (and if so, what the effects are), see the page for that call in the appropriate eBay Developers Program API Reference.

 Specifying Unique Identifiers (UUID) for Write Calls

 Some API calls that send data to eBay support the use of the Item.UUID or InvocationID input parameters.
 These parameters uniquely identify a given call for a particular application/user combination.
 The parameters must be exactly 32 characters long, and contain only digits from 0-9 and letters from A-F. The parameters are not case-sensitive.

 Use Item.UUID or InvocationID with supported calls to prevent the submission of duplicate data.
 If it is not clear whether or not the call succeeded, such as when there is a network error, you can submit the same data again with the same Item.UUID or InvocationID.
 If the previous call did succeed, then the second call will not go through, and the same data will not be submitted twice.